Nakhon Phanom: Geography

 Nakhon Phanom is on the right (west) bank of the Mekong River.
 The Laotian town of Thakhek lies on the other side of the Mekong.
 A 3 km long lake lies to the west of the city.
 The towns are joined by the Third Thai–Lao Friendship Bridge.

 Climate

 Nakhon Phanom has a tropical savanna climate (Köppen climate classification Aw).
 Winters are dry and warm.
 Temperatures rise until April, which is hot with the average daily maximum at 35.1 °C. The monsoon season runs from May through October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.

 Transportation

 Route 212 runs from Nong Khai along the Mekong River through Nakhon Phanom to Mukdahan, and then south to Ubon Ratchathani.
-Route 22 leads west through Sakhon Nakhon to Udon Thani.
+Route 22 leads west through Sakon Nakhon to Udon Thani.

 Nakhon Phanom is served by Nakhon Phanom Airport, 13 km west of downtown.

 Education

 The town is home to Nakhon Phanom University, which was formed in 2005 by the merger of several local schools, including the former Nakhon Phanom Rajabhat University.